Fractional Quantum Hall States in Graphene: Introduction

 Another theory was proposed by the first author~\cite{jellal} who studied the effect exhibited by the relativistic particles living on two-sphere $\mathbb{S}^2$ and submitted to a magnetic monopole.
 In fact, he started by establishing a direct connection between the Dirac and Landau operators through the Pauli--Schr\"odinger Hamiltonian $H_{\sf s}^{\sf SP}$.
 This was helpful in the sense that the Dirac eigenvalues and eigenfunctions were easily derived.
 In analyzing $H_{\sf s}^{\sf SP}$ spectrum, he showed that there is a composite fermion nature supported by the presence of two effective magnetic fields.
 For the lowest Landau level (LLL), he argued that the basic physics of graphene is similar to that of two-dimensional electron gas, which is in agreement with the planar limit.
 For the higher Landau levels, he proposed a $SU(N)$ wavefunction for different filling factors that captures all symmetries.
 Focusing on the graphene case, i.e. $N=4$, he gave different configurations those allowed to recover some known results.

 Motivated by different analysis concerning the anomalous FQHE and in particular~\cite{jellal}, we develop a real approach in order to describe the subject.
 Taking advantage of our knowledge about the phenomena in semiconductors, we introduce some effective interactions as relevant ingredient in forming the Hamiltonian system.
 For this, we consider $M$-particles in the presence of a perpendicular magnetic field $B$ where the interaction is taken to be two and three-body types.
 These have been successfully applied to the conventional FQHE, for instance one may see~\cite{karabali,rao}.
-Based on the connection between the Pauli-Schr\"odinger and Dirac Hamiltonian's, we construct an appropriate Dirac operator that captures the basic feature of the interacting system and where the Laughlin wavefunction~\cite{laughlin} is its groundstate.
-This has been used to derive a basis as set of the excited states as well as the corresponding energies.
+Based on the connection between the Pauli--Schr\"odinger and Dirac Hamiltonian's, we construct an appropriate Dirac operator that captures the basic feature of the interacting system and where the Laughlin wavefunction~\cite{laughlin} is its groundstate.

 Because of the basic physics is the same in both systems: semiconductors and graphene for the Laughlin series, we start by establishing the corresponding effective potential.
 It will be generalized to describe the composite fermions in graphene~\cite{castroneto} of filling factor $\nu_{\sf cf}= 4\left(n+{1\over 2}\right)$, with $n=0, \pm 1, \pm 2, \cdots$.
 This of course captures the physics behind the fractional filling factors beyond Laughlin series ${1\over 2l+1}$, with $l$ is integer, for FQHE in graphene.
-Moreover, we return to the $SU(N)$ wavefunctions~\cite{jellal} to firstly give for the step a concrete example showing a particular type of potential.
+Moreover, we return to the $SU(N)$ wavefunctions~\cite{jellal} to firstly give a concrete example showing a particular type of potential.
 Secondly, we show how the corresponding filling factor can be linked to that generated from the composite fermions pictures~\cite{castroneto}.
 Different discusions will be reported elsewhere about the matter.